‘The Prize is Not as Great as You Think

 Being escorted to the Celebont Palace and to the Grand Prince’s drawing room was going to be a first for Gerald.
 He had never been taken to that part of the Celebont Palace before.
-As he left the private train car he had spent the trip from Nantz in, Gerald speculate that it had always been that he had entered through the main gate of the palace, then walked up so many stone steps that it hid two levels of the building.
-Then he stepped into the entry hall with its great bronze doors.
-Another walk up a wide flight of stairs, these marble, into the large room there, the throne room.
+As he left the private train car he had spent the trip from Nantz in, Gerald speculated it had always been that he had entered through the main gate of the palace, then walked up so many stone steps that it hid two levels of the building.
+He then stepped into the entry hall with its great bronze doors.
+Another walk up a wide flight of stairs, these made of marble, into a large room at the top so the stairwell, the throne room.
 Athelstan had told Gerald there were three throne rooms and that his father used them all, for a variety of reasons.

-Gerald had spent a good deal of time thinking about what he was to do becoming Crown Prince.
+Gerald had spent a good deal of time in the train thinking about what he was to do now he had become the de jure Crown Prince.
 How he had little time to make an impact, but he was going to have to make one.
 No one really knew him in the capital.
 Not Athelstan, not Sir David.
 Not really.
 It was similar to when he had been given command of his platoon.
 He had received several pieces of advice.

 “Take a moment or two and listen to your sergeant, learn how we do things, then make your changes.”

-And opposed to that, “The only way you can get things to change is to jump right in and start changing things before anyone can catch there breath.”
-Gerald thought about each, in the very short time he had and then chose the latter course.
+And opposed to that, “The only way you can get things to change is to jump right in and start changing things before anyone can catch their breath.”
+Gerald thought about each, in the very short time he had, and then chose the latter course.
 The man who had given it was a fighting, respected general.
-The first was from a general who sat in an office and was concerned with politics.
+The first piece of advice was from a general who sat in an office and was concerned with politics.

 Athelstan had come to meet him at the train station, and instead of protesting, Gerald accepted his cousin’s company.
 There also was a guard detail from the Guard’s Regiment and after a moments discussion, Sir David and Sergeant Phillipe were tasked with picking out men to complement the unit.
 Sir David was told to have ten more men then the guard contingent had brought.